smandy/dmdLinkerProb/README.md

 ## How do we fix it?? ##

-Adam's workaround is to force DMD to pull in the the cpBody's typeinfo explicitly ...
+Adam's workaround is to force DMD to pull in the the cpBody's TypeInfo explicitly ...

 `auto x = typeid(cpBody).toString();`